Convent and church of Saint Francis, Pontevedra: The convent

 The convent was rebuilt in the 18th century in the Baroque style.
 The construction was completed in 1800.
 When the walls of Pontevedra were demolished, the St. Dominic's Gate or City Gate was incorporated into its façade, at the main entrance.

 It is a sober building of large dimensions with three floors and a stone plinth.
 The lintelled doors and windows are plain.
 Above the central window of the balcony on the façade, above a small pediment, there is a Pontevedra stone coat of arms.

 The convent has a rectangular plan with a cloister on the south-east side and two courtyards of different sizes on the north-west side.
 The exterior has many elongated, symmetrical windows, with balconies on the main façade and a large balcony above the entrance door.
 Access to the church is through a door in the left wing of the transept.
 The building is 100 metres long, 30 metres wide and 24 metres high.

 The cloister has a square floor plan and a central transept.
 It is much more sober than the Gothic cloister it replaced in the 18th century, but it has some plaque decoration.
 On the left side of the conventual church are the doors that connect the church with the cloister and which communicates with the Franciscan conventual quarters.

+The interior of the Baroque convent was designed with three noble rooms dedicated to the dining room, the prayer area and the monks' meeting space.